GoNitro FDA Approval History

 GoNitro is supplied as single dose packets of crystal granules which are placed under the tongue at the onset of an angina attack.
 The most common side effects include headache, dizzinesss and paresthesia.

-Development History and FDA Approval Process for GoNitro
+Development Timeline for GoNitro

 |Jun 14, 2016||Espero Pharmaceuticals Receives FDA Approval for GoNitro (nitroglycerin) Sublingual Powder|